roberto-mardeni/vsonline/vs-online/overview/what-is-vsonline.md

   - They have predictable pricing and you only pay for what you use, with built in auto-suspend to eliminate runoff costs.
   - Moving your development workload to the cloud frees up resources on your personal machine to email, chat, stream music, or even to simultaneously work on more projects.

-In addition to Cloud-hosted environments, Visual Studio Online also allows you to register and connect your own self-hosted environments.
+In addition to cloud-hosted environments, Visual Studio Online also allows you to register and connect your own self-hosted environments.
 This allows you to use an environment you may have already perfectly tuned and experience some of the benefits of Visual Studio Online, for free!

 ### Editors